green shoe prints

 At the root of this discrepancy was a lack of alignment between the bank’s high-touch brand position and its expansionist business strategy.
 Business strategy was winning out.

 Clearly, what made for effective M&A communications did not translate into good brand communications.
 It makes sense.
-What investors want to hear about a merger—efficiencies of scale, growth opportunities, enlarged markets—are not what customers want to hear.
-Instead, they want to hear that their services and experiences will improve, or at least stay the same!
+What investors want to hear about a merger—efficiencies of scale, growth opportunities, enlarged markets—are not what customers care about.
+Customers want to hear that their services and experiences will improve, or at least maintain their consistency.

 Harmonizing brand strategy, positioning and communications

 Now picture this.
 You walk into your business bank to make your weekly deposit.
 A friendly branch manager greets you and engages you in a conversation about the bank’s recent merger and how it might affect your business.
-You feel included and informed, believing the bank cares about your concerns because it’s behaving like it does.
+You feel included and informed, believing the bank cares about your concerns because the representative speaking to you is behaving like it does.

 You leave with a brochure containing key information about the post-merger bank, along with a business card for the branch manager in case you have any additional questions.
 When you get home, you receive a push notification on your bank’s app—a secure, personalized message with a summary of what the merger means for your accounts.